 - Give constructive feedback to pupils when respectful behaviour and respectful language are absent

-- Explicitly teach pupils about the appropriate use of social media.
+- Explicitly teach senior pupils about the appropriate use of social media.
 Parents/Guardians must also be involved.

 - Positively encourage pupils to comply with the school rules on mobile phones and internet use.

-- Actively involve parents and/or parents association in awareness raising campaigns around social media
+- Work with Parents Association in awareness raising campaigns around social media.

 - Actively promote the right of every member of the school community to be safe and secure in school through a raising awareness programme.